 Disclaimer: I received a free Storm UL rain jacket from My Trail in return for my honest review.
-My opinions are entirely my own and my goal is to provide real feedback to my readers about gear I actively use and love as well as supporting gear companies who strive to make the world a better place!
+My opinions are entirely my own and I enjoy providing real feedback about gear I actively use.
+I also strive to support gear companies who make the world a better place!

 If there’s one piece of gear you most certainly can’t live without in the PNW, it’s a rain jacket!
 The market is pretty saturated (excuse the pun) with rain jackets so it can be daunting to know what to buy.
 For me, the trick is finding the perfect balance of price, features, and performance.
 My Trail’s Storm UL Rain Jacket satisfies all three.
 It’s waterproof, breathable, comfortable, and a lightweight 9 ounces.
 Most importantly, it’s on sale for $79, which makes it not only affordable but an unbelievable steal of a deal!Buy one at My Trail